GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 This means, that in any case, a config file is loaded!
-Even if you set environment variables as described in the next two sections, you have to take care of the config file that is loaded, and in some cases you have to override single properties, e.g. disable the routing profile `car` - which is enabled in the default `ors-config.yml` - if you don't want it to be enabled.
+Even if you set environment variables as described in the next two sections, you have to take care of the config file that is loaded, and in some cases you have to override single properties, e.g. disable the routing profile `driving-car` - which is enabled in the default `ors-config.yml` - if you don't want it to be enabled.

 You can configure your openrouteservice by editing the generated `ors-config.yml`.
 This file will never been overridden by openrouteservice, if it still exists.